How much have we learned 10 years on from the banking crash?

 Fewer commentators accept that a second important mistake was made in 2007-9 by the Central banks and government authorities.
 They decided to raise rates and reduce liquidity in the markets too much, bringing down the over exposed balance sheets by deflating them too quickly.
 If Central banks withdraw cash from the market, it lowers the value of assets like property and shares.
 These are the backing for loans banks have advanced.
 As they fall in value so the solvency of the borrower is put at risk.
 As interest rates rise, so more people and companies struggle to pay their debt interest.
 Banks end up with a pile of bad loans and insufficient collateral or backing to meet the losses on the loans.

 For a period of unreality in 2007 many were talking about a necessary correction for the masters of the universe in finance who they thought deserved to lose, in the belief that this could occur without harming the “real economy”.
-As a few of us warned at the time, bringing the excesses of the financial sector down would also bring down the real economy, closing a factories, collapsing businesses, costing people their non financial sector jobs.
+As a few of us warned at the time, bringing the excesses of the financial sector down would also bring down the real economy, closing factories, collapsing businesses, costing people their non financial sector jobs.
 So it proved.
 The corrections, administered by the authorities in the first instance, soon became self fuelling.
 The advanced countries affected entered a severe depression.

 The Finance Ministers and Central banks awoke to the full dangers early in 2009 and started to make large amounts of cash available to the markets to prevent more banks and other businesses failing.
 They went on to pioneer programmes of state money creation and government bond buying, as their way of replacing the money destroyed in the commercial banking crunch with public money issued via the Central banks.
 It was better than nothing.
 It lifted asset prices, which prevented more bad loans and failed banks.